momikey/rhea/doc/syntax-notes.md

 * All questions from above.
 * Do we want to allow this to "promote" an optional into a variant?
 (Probably not.)

+## Macros

+* Compile-time macros similar to Haxe and other languages.

+Questions to answer:

+* What should the syntax look like?
+(Possibly use surrounding backticks.)
+* How do we do parsing/AST/etc. for this?
+* Do we want hygienic macros, or something different?
+* Should we use this feature to rewrite parts of the Rhea base?
+(Probably not.)